matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 To blend our analogy a bit, the assessments should be more in the spirit of:

 - **What was the quality of the reps?**
-  How many projects did they do and how difficult were those projects?
+  How many projects did they do and how difficult or diverse were those projects?

 - **How was their form?**
   Did they write clean code that other engineers could reason about?